Mike Kickham: Seattle Mariners

-He was then traded to the Seattle Mariners on January 14, 2015, for minor league pitcher Lars Huijer.
-He was designated for assignment by the Mariners on May 4, 2015, when they re-added left-handed reliever Joe Beimel to the active roster.
+Kickham was traded to the Seattle Mariners on January 14, 2015, in exchange for minor league pitcher Lars Huijer.
+In 5 starts for the Triple-A Tacoma Rainiers, he struggled to an 0-2 record and 7.29 ERA with 12 strikeouts over 21 innings of work.
+Kickham was designated for assignment by the Mariners on May 4, when they re-added left-handed reliever Joe Beimel to the active roster.

 Texas Rangers

 Kickham was claimed off waivers by the Texas Rangers on May 5, 2015.
-Kickham was released on June 11.
+He made 7 appearances for the Triple-A Round Rock Express, posting a 1-0 record and 6.00 ERA with 4 strikeouts over 6 innings of work.
+Kickham was released by the Rangers on June 11.